umkoin/umkoin/doc/init.md

 At a bare minimum, umkoind requires that the rpcpassword setting be set when running as a daemon.
-If the configuration file does not exist or this setting is not set, umkoind will shutdown promptly after startup.
+If the configuration file does not exist or this setting is not set, umkoind will shut down promptly after startup.

 This password does not have to be remembered or typed as it is mostly used as a fixed token that umkoind and client programs read from the configuration